laminas/laminas-feed/docs/book/pubsubhubbub.md

 Parameter | Value | Explanation
 --------- | ----- | -----------
 `hub.callback` | `http://www.mydomain.com/hubbub/callback?xhub.subscription=5536df06b5dcb966edab3a4c4d56213c16a8184` | The URI used by a Hub to contact the Subscriber and either request confirmation of a (un)subscription request, or send updates from subscribed feeds.
 The appended query string contains a custom parameter (hence the xhub designation).
 It is a query string parameter preserved by the Hub and re-sent with all Subscriber requests.
 Its purpose is to allow the Subscriber to identify and look up the subscription associated with any Hub request in a backend storage medium.
 This is a non-standard parameter used by this component in preference to encoding a subscription key in the URI path, which is difficult to enforce generically.
 Nevertheless, since not all Hubs support query string parameters, we still strongly recommend adding the subscription key as a path component in the form `http://www.mydomain.com/hubbub/callback/5536df06b5dcb966edab3a4c4d56213c16a8184`.
 This requires defining a route capable of parsing out the final value of the key, retrieving the value, and passing it to the Subscriber callback object.
-The value should be passed into the method `Zend\PubSubHubbub\Subscriber\Callback::setSubscriptionKey()`.
+The value should be passed into the method `Laminas\PubSubHubbub\Subscriber\Callback::setSubscriptionKey()`.
 A detailed example is offered later.
 `hub.lease_seconds` | `2592000` | The number of seconds for which the Subscriber would like a new subscription to remain valid (i.e. a TTL).
 Hubs may enforce their own maximum subscription period.
 All subscriptions should be renewed by re-subscribing before the subscription period ends to ensure continuity of updates.
 Hubs should additionally attempt to automatically refresh subscriptions before they expire by contacting Subscribers (handled automatically by the `Callback` class).
 `hub.mode` | `subscribe` | Value indicating this is a subscription request.
 Unsubscription requests would use the "unsubscribe" value.
 `hub.topic` | `http://www.example.net/rss.xml` | The URI of the Topic (i.e. Atom or RSS feed) which the Subscriber wishes to subscribe to for updates.